-Generally, deposits are due when you book as we need in turn to book the international flights and permits well in advance.
+The deposit of USD 8,000 is due on booking as we need to book the international flights and permits well in advance.
 The full amount should be paid four months prior to departure.
 However, having said that, our aim is to get you to the top of this mountain and we understand that personal financial situations can vary.
-Please contact our friendly office crew to discuss a suitable payment plan should you find raising the funds to be difficult.
+Please contact our friendly office crew to discuss a suitable payment plan that can see you paying the final amount up to two months before departure however our terms and conditions will apply.
 We have been in your shoes after all and go by the motto of where there's a will there's a way.
 What is your cancellation policy?
 What is your refund policy?

-Please read 360 expeditions terms and conditions carefully before you depart.
-360 expeditions highly recommends trip cancellation insurance for all expeditions.
-Due to the nature and heavy costs of government and operator permits 360 expeditions must adhere to a stringent refund policy.
+Please read 360 Expeditions terms and conditions, section 1.51 lays out our cancellation terms and conditions, before you depart.
+360 Expeditions highly recommends trip cancellation insurance for all expeditions.
+Due to the nature and heavy costs of government and operator permits 360 Expeditions must adhere to a stringent refund policy.
 How much do we tip our local crew?

 Our local crew work extremely hard to ensure that your expedition runs well.
 While tipping is not compulsory once someone sees the hard work the crew provides and realises the small amount of money they get paid relative to our own salaries, tipping will seem the least they can do to say thank you.
 As a general rule we suggest around \$400 - \$500 per client for the entire local crew to be shared amongst them.
 Alongside this tip for the local crew you will also need to give a summit bonus tip.
-This tip is for your Sherpa support for reaching the summit.
-It is set at a minimum of \$500 - \$750.
+This tip is for your personal for reaching the summit.
+It is set at a minimum of \$1000.
 You will need to have this money with you in cash to give to your Sherpa after your climb.
 Tipping the 360 Leader is entirely at your discretion.